|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 F. A copy of each player’s birth certificate must be maintained at the league level.
 Birth certificates copies must be available if needed.
 Only one (1) copy should be needed for the player’s duration in the Eastern Pennsylvania Youth Football League.
 All Birth Certificates are due by the August meeting.
 No player may play until the birth certificate is turned into the League President.
 'Pending' players cannot play in any games.

-G. In order for a player to register for a new organization at any time, that player must be in good standing with the previous organization.
+G. For a player to register for a new organization at any time, that player must be in good standing with the previous organization.
 Good standing is defined as all fees paid and all equipment returned.
 A player not in good standing is ineligible to play for any other organization until all fees are paid and/or all equipment is returned to the previous organization.
 This will be tracked by the following:

 1. Each organization is to submit a list of any players not in good standing to the League President by December 31st of each year.
 This list is to specify what is still needed (ex: money, equipment).